Hebrews 11:32–40 . . .

 Throughout "Hebrews," there are numerous comprehensive descriptions of Jesus' superiority (1:1–3:6; 4:14–5:10; and 6:13–10:18).
 Together they make it clear that this letter's original audience seriously doubted whether they were better off than the saints who preceded them.
 The sufferings that the Hebrew-Christian audience endured caused them to question the new covenant's arrival.
 They began to yearn for the old covenant's ways and its miracles of deliverance.
 They thought that if they abandoned Christ, in favor of the old covenant, they'd be okay.

 In addition to the faith heroes previously highlighted in vv.
-20-31, the writer, unable to provide a detailed history of individuals, now groups together a number, referring to their many great faith deeds they performed.
+20–31, the writer, unable to provide a detailed history of individuals, now groups together a number, referring to their many great faith deeds they performed.
 He presents the Judges period, listing the four judges to whom he devotes the most text.
 Next he introduces David and Samuel, finally "the prophets," who include not only Elijah and Elisha but Isaiah, Jeremiah, Ezekiel, and the twelve minor prophets.
-Fortunately, all their details are described in Scripture, though not in chronological order: Gideon trusted God for victory in battle (Judges 6) as did Barak (Judges 4); with all of his shortcomings, Samson's final act of Philistine destruction came as he called upon God (Judges 13); Jephthah also trusted God to battle enable victory (Judges 11); David was faithful to God's promises throughout his life (1 Samuel 16 and 17); and numerous unnamed Old Testament prophets.
+Fortunately, all their details are described in Scripture, though not in chronological order: Gideon trusted God for victory in battle (Judges 6) as did Barak (Judges 4); with all of his shortcomings, Samson's final act of Philistine destruction came as he called upon God (Judges 13); Jephthah also trusted God to enable victory (Judges 11); David was faithful to God's promises throughout his life (1 Samuel 16 and 17); and numerous unnamed Old Testament prophets put their faith in God.

 For now, what's interesting is that the first six men suffered serious shortcomings; in spite of their flaws, God honored their faith.